5 Ways to Show Respect for Your Child (And Gain Their Respect in Return)

 By shifting your language, you show Luke that you respect his decision and have faith he’ll take the dive when HE is ready.
 That allows him to take that leap – eventually – on his terms.

-Kids are accustomed to parents communicating with a lot of ordering, correcting and directing.
-When our children know we respect their decisions and trust they will follow through we create a mutual respect for one another.
+Kids are accustomed to parents communicating with a lot of ordering, correcting, and directing.
+When our children know we respect their decisions and trust they will follow through, we create mutual respect for one another.

 Put it into Practice

 Instead of: “Go try to use the bathroom.”